Aurobindo Pharma Ltd.

 b) I n our opinion proper books of account as required by law havebeen kept by the Company so far as it appears from our examination of those books;

 c) The standalone balance sheet the standalone statement of profit andloss (including other comprehensive income) the standalone statement of changes in equityand the standalone statement of cash flows dealt with by this Report are in agreement withthe books of account;

-e) On the basis of the written representations received from thedirectors as on 31 March 2019 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 March 2019 from being appointed as a director in termsof Section 164(2) of the Act;
+e) On the basis of the written representations received from thedirectors as on 31 March 2020 taken on record by the Board of Directors none of thedirectors is disqualified as on 31 March 2020 from being appointed as a director in termsof section 164(2) of the Act;

 ii.
 The Company did not have any long-term contracts includingderivative contracts for which there were any material foreseeable losses;